mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 fulfil a specific military role.

 Cruisers
-This section contains longer-ranged vessels built to carry high- powered spinal mounted weapons.
+This section contains longer-ranged vessels built to carry high-powered spinal mounted weapons.
 Ranging between 20,000 and 100,000 tons, these are commonly used as flagships in major task forces.